OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 ## 1 Peter 3:11

-> They must turn away from evil and do good;
+> They should turn away from evil and do good;
-> They must seek peace and pursue it.
+> They should seek peace and pursue it.

 ## 1 Peter 3:12